Homological subsets of Spec: Introduction

-In the light of $(\textsc{LC})$ and in Proposition \ref{mm} we observe: \begin{observation} The formula $\dim(\Ext^g_R(M,R))=\dim M$ holds for all $M$ if and only if $R$ is Cohen-Macaulay.\end{observation} In general, $M$ is not supported in the support of $\Ext^g_R(M,R)$, even over regular rings, see Example \ref{exa} i).
-However, we give situations for which $M$ is supported in $\Supp(\Ext^g_R(M,R))$, see Corollary \ref{jesse}, \ref{jesse1}, and Example \ref{exa}.
-If we focus on modules of finite projective dimension over formally equi-dimensional rings, the game is changed: the dimension formula holds for all of such modules, see also \cite[Proposition 2.2]{Beder} by Beder.
+\begin{corollary} The \textit{dimension formula} $\dim(\Ext^g_R(M,R))=\dim M$ holds for all $M$ if and only if $R$ is Cohen-Macaulay. \end{corollary} If we focus on modules of finite projective dimension over formally equi-dimensional rings, the story will change: according to Corollary 1.2, the dimension formula holds for all of such modules, see also \cite[Proposition 2.2]{Beder} by Beder.
+In general, $M$ is not supported in the support of $\Ext^g_R(M,R)$, even over regular rings, see Example \ref{exa1}.
+However, we present situations for which $M$ is supported in $\Supp(\Ext^g_R(M,R))$, see Corollary \ref{jesse}, \ref{jesse1} and Example \ref{exa}.